bioinfomaticsCSU/MAC/README.md

 ## About Updating

-MAC2.0 uses C++ to refactor the main contents of the original MAC, fixing errors in large files.
+MAC2.0 uses C++ to refactor the main contents of the original MAC, fixing errors in dealing large files.

 ## Pre-installed: